1963 American Football League Championship Game: Starting lineups

+Statistics

 Players' shares

 The attendance in San Diego was nearly 8,000 lower than the previous year's game in Houston, but the players' shares were up slightly with increased television revenue.
 The winning Chargers players each made around $2,500, while the Patriots received about $1,700 each.
 These shares were less than half of those for the NFL title game in 1963, at approximately $6,000 and $4,200 each.